eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

 This Rust code is a way to use a DTDL model in a Rust program, with each DTDL element represented as a Rust module, constant, or type.
 You can translate a DTDL model into other programming languages.
 Use the `@id` fields in your in-vehicle digital twin model as guidance to code your in-vehicle model.

 Both Ibeji providers and Ibeji consumers can utilize this code.
 This code serves as a set of constants to standardize the values used in their communication with Ibeji, which ensures a consistent and reliable exchange of information.

+## Next Steps

+- Learn how to create a digital twin provider in [Tutorial: Create a Digital Twin Provider](../provider/README.md)